Bonner Springs officers rescue injured bald eagle

 BONNER SPRINGS, Kan.
-(FOX4KC/WDAF) — Members of the Bonner Springs Police Department made a unique rescue Monday morning.
+(WDAF) — Members of the Bonner Springs Police Department made a unique rescue Monday morning.

 Animal Control Officer Kendra Anthony and Cpl.
 Kyle Rector rescued an injured bald eagle.